ef-ds/deque/BENCHMARK_TESTS.md

 ```

 Test-splitter should create each file with the "2" suffix, so now we have the test file for both, the old and this new
 test run.
-Use below commands to test the effect of the changes for each test battery.
+Use below commands to test the effect of the changes for each test suite.

 ```
 benchstat testdata/BenchmarkFillDequeQueue.txt testdata/BenchmarkFillDequeQueue2.txt